S3 method for class 'numeric'

 Value

-is specified.
+x, recoded into groups.
+By default x is numeric, unless labels is specified.
 In this case, a factor is returned, where the factor levels (i.e. recoded groups are labelled accordingly.

 Splits and breaks (cut-off values)

-Breaks are in general exclusive, this means that these values indicate the lower bound of the next group or interval to begin.
+Breaks are by default exclusive, this means that these values indicate the lower bound of the next group or interval to begin.
 Take a simple example, a numeric variable with values from 1 to 9.
 The median would be 5, thus the first interval ranges from 1-4 and is recoded into 1, while 5-9 would turn into 2 (compare cbind(1:9, categorize(1:9))).
 The same variable, using split = "quantile" and n_groups = 3 would define breaks at 3.67 and 6.33 (see quantile(1:9, probs = c(1/3, 2/3))), which means that values from 1 to 3 belong to the first interval and are recoded into 1 (because the next interval starts at 3.67), 4 to 6 into 2 and 7 to 9 into 3.

 Recoding into groups with equal size or range